mja65/Emu68-Imager/docs/amigautilities.md

 ## Formatting of extra Work partitions

 If your SD Card is bigger than 100GB and you set up Work partition to be bigger than 101GB then it will be split into more partitions.
 First partition named Work: is already formatted, but you will need to format the rest your self.
-Just right click on the **Non Initialized** partition icon and select Format, then follow the instructions and format the partition.
+Just select the **Non Initialized** partition icon and on the right click Icons menu select Format disk, then follow the instructions and format the partition.

 ---